-It may be that action under the complaints procedure may lead to action being initiated under other (e.g. statutory) procedures.
-In these cases the investigations under the complaints procedure will be suspended until action under the procedure (including appeals) has been concluded.
-The complainant will be advised that alternative action is being taken, but that this will remain confidential until the procedure has been completed.
-They will also be told the likely delay in the final resolution of their complaint which will result.
+It may be the case that action taken under the complaints procedure may lead to further action being initiated under other procedures, including statutory procedures.
+In these cases, the investigations under the complaints procedure will be suspended until action under the procedure (including appeals) has been concluded.

+In these circumstances the complainant will be advised that alternative action is being taken and that this will remain confidential until the procedure has been completed.
+The complainant will also be told there is likely to be a delay in the final resolution of their complaint as a result.